2026 May CCSS: Operation Ready Families: Strong Families, Strong Force

 (1,000+ reviews)

-This event will explore the evidence-based practices in operational medicine through educational content created by military and civilian subject matter experts specializing in bioethics, research, health care, and academia.
-Each session is designed to refine the quality of care, achieve the best outcomes, and improve population health.
-The primary focus of this event aims to enhance the quality of patient outcomes and population health by providing advanced continuing education opportunities to improve the practice, skills, and knowledge of health care providers across the Military Health System.
+This event will explore the evidence-based practices in the care of the pediatric patient through educational content created by military and civilian subject matter experts specializing in bioethics, research, healthcare, and academia.
+Each session is designed to refine the quality of care, achieve the best outcomes, and improve population health in children and youth.
+Attending this continuing education opportunity will advance the practice, skills, and knowledge of the pediatric care provider across the MHS in service to children and families.

 Session Agenda